Infertility Depression Therapy

 Repeated Loss and Disappointment

-Month after month of negative tests.
-Failed treatment cycles.
-Pregnancy losses.
-The accumulation of grief without resolution wears down emotional reserves.
+Month after month of negative tests, failed treatment cycles, and pregnancy losses can create an accumulation of grief that wears down emotional resilience.

 Chronic Uncertainty